JontanKhuu/cse312-Sob-Emoji/README.md

 Every game lasts for 60 seconds, Once you win a game, play a game, or eat 50 food you will receive and achievement.
 After the game ends, press return home, your game stats and leaderboards will be updated, please refresh for achievements if they lag.

+*** When running the game on localhost refresh at least once.